naala89/apiopenstudio/src/wiki/developers/coding-standards.md

 ----------

 * machine names should be snake case.
-* names should be uppper case first.
+* names should be upper case first.

 Database
 --------

-* Table names should be sname case.
+* Table names should be snake case.
 * Column names should be snake case.

 Arrays